Multishow ao Vivo: Ivete Sangalo no Madison Square Garden

 Multishow ao Vivo: Ivete Sangalo no Madison Square Garden is the eleventh album by the Brazilian recording artist Ivete Sangalo, released on December 7, 2010.
 The album was recorded during a single concert performed on September 4, 2010, at Madison Square Garden in New York.
 It's the fourth digital video disc from the singer and its first international release.
 The disc sold over 300,000 copies only on its pre-sale, which earned her a certified Triple Platinum and Gold Record by ABPD.

 The album featured many singers, both domestic and international, such as Seu Jorge, Nelly Furtado, Diego Torres and Juanes.
 On September 11, Ivete Sangalo attended a concert by Dave Matthews Band in Dallas and recorded the song Você e Eu (You and Me), which is present on the DVD bonus disc.

 On the day after the concert, Jon Pareles, chief popular-music critic in the arts section of The New York Times, issued a statement praising Sangalo saying he was "impressed" with the singer and that "she was indefatigable on stage", like a "diva"."I'm very restless, that's why I came from a DVD that was shot at my house, very intimate, and so far from the proportions of the Maracana.
-I see this new work as a great challenge - for being at Madison Square Garden, in New York, and because it's a important step in my international career, as well as in my career in Brazil.
+I see this new work as a great challenge - for being at Madison Square Garden, in New York, and because it's an important step in my international career, as well as in my career in Brazil.
 And there's one more thing: though being international, this next DVD is completely rooted in Brazil.
 I think being restless is a part of an artist." - Ivete Sangalo.